Bacon-Wrapped Shrimp with Jalapeño

 Bacon-Wrapped Shrimp Expert Tips & Tricks

-• Control the heat: Want it spicier?
-Leave the seeds in the jalapeño.
+• Adjust heat: For spicier shrimp, leave the seeds in the jalapeño.

 Storage Instructions